 Everyone should be able to get the care and advice they need to keep their teeth healthy.
-But more than two million adults in England are unable to see an NHS dentist, according to the BBC.
-Many people also tell us they face similar issues, and it’s not always easy to find an NHS dentist.
+But people across the country are reporting being unable to get an appointment with an NHS dentist, with the situation getting worse in many areas.

 Where’s your nearest dentist?